Prophecies Of Dune, Part 2

 While I have traditional views on quite a few things this is not true on everything.
 One thing I will never support, as a woman, is this idea that I have no value beyond my womb.
-God would never have gifted me or other women with intelligent minds if this was the case.
-He would have approved of the idea of females simply being turned into axlotl tanks to simply breed, nothing but machine and flesh, a womb and a vagina that has no sentience nor even a mind.
-It reminds me of the Ixian civilization where the males have turned the females into breeding tanks, quite literally, machined tanks waiting to be inseminated.
-While this is not literally happening to woman today the idea that what you think or what is on your mind has no importance to a man was always ever present in every culture.
-The constant question of motherhood, or lack thereof brings attention to this theme in Herbert’s work.
-The attitude that women should love and take care of their families is Godly, a fine thing.
+God would never have gifted me or other women with intelligent minds if this were the case.
+He would have approved of the idea of females simply being turned into axlotl tanks to simply breed, nothing but machine and flesh, a womb and a vagina that has no sentience, no mind.
+It brings me back to the concept in the Dune series of the Ixian civilization, where the males have turned the females into breeding tanks, quite literally; machined tanks waiting to be inseminated.
+While this is not literally happening to women today the idea that what you do outside of your traditional role, what you think or what is on your mind has no importance to a man was always present in almost every culture.
+The constant question of motherhood, or lack thereof, brings attention to this theme in Herbert’s work.
+The attitude that women should love and take care of their families is godly, a fine thing.
 It respects the traditional ideal of Womanhood.
 But the idea that all we are good for is to stay in the home and remain pregnant is ignorant.
 It’s the attitude behind the idea that can be the problem.
 Such disrespectful attitudes towards women in a culture usually signals that that culture is moving backwards, not towards traditional values but towards ignorance and darkness.
 Womankind was created as a helper by God for Man.
 Not a mule.
 When Adam first saw Eve he exclaimed his delight in poetry.
 At Genesis 2:23 he said:

 Then the man said: